 Don’t Let Breaches Disrupt Your Strategy

 Don’t let something as basic as email security disrupt your organization’s long-term goals.
-Keep your systems up to date, look into security protocols (like encryption and 2FA) and hammer out the weak links in your team through regular IT education.
+Keep your systems up to date, look into security protocols (like encryption and 2FA) and hammer out the weak links in your team through regular security education.
 Doing so will go a long way toward mitigating the inherent risk posed by the human component of an IT network, arguably the weakest touchpoint in any system.
 It may require an upfront investment, but it'll save much more capital in the long run, and it'll keep investors happy as you continue innovating and leading the company forward, rather than risking a company-wide shutdown due to preventable threats.